 Others are actively publishing in journals and magazines including Atlanta Review, North American Review, Poetry Motel, The Greensboro Review, The Chariton Review, The Blithe House Quarterly, and The New Yorker.

 The rich literary culture in California’s Central Valley is well known because Fresno was the home of William Saroyan, and is still the home of Philip Levine.
-It is also the home of the Fresno Poets’ Association, a decades old community organization that hosts monthly poetry and prose readings in conjunction with the creative writing program and the Henry Madden Library.
+It is also the home of the Fresno Poets’ Association, a decades old community organization that hosts monthly poetry and prose readings in conjunction with the creative writing program.
 A wide variety of poetry and prose readings occur regularly at coffee houses and book stores around town, and several excellent anthologies over the years have focused exclusively on the work of writers connected with California’s Central Valley, many of whom are former or current students and faculty in the creative writing program.

 Because we believe that the best artists are necessarily well educated in the history and practice of their art, we offer a substantial 54-unit degree program, which gives students the opportunity to focus acutely on their writing while gaining a strong background in literature.
 We expect a lot of our students, and we try to give them all the help they need to accomplish it.
 We offer small intensive workshops and seminars taught by award-winning poets and prose writers; we work very closely with individual students, and we bring prominent visiting writers to our campus each year.

 The creative writing faculty is dedicated to fostering the growth of a vital community of writers, and to offering a variety of experiences to help the emerging writer embark on a successful writing life.
 Students are encouraged to participate as editors, organizers, and workshop leaders in the annual Young Writers’ Conference; they are encouraged to serve on the editorial staff of The Normal School or the San Joaquin Review; they are asked to give at least two public readings of their own work while they are here; and they are encouraged to enroll in our publishing and editing course in which they help to select the winner of the Philip Levine Prize in Poetry, a national poetry book contest sponsored by the M.F.A.
 Program and Anhinga Press.
-Many also take part in the annual CSU Summer Arts Program, Respite by the River, the Rogue Festival, and the various student organizations, such as the San Joaquin Literary Association, Students of English Studies Association, and Rasquache: A Collection for Writing of Difference.
+Many also take part in various events hosted by our student organizations, such as the San Joaquin Literary Association, the San Joaquin Review, Chicano Writer's and Artists Association, and others.

 What our M.F.A. students seem to appreciate the most is the intimate and supportive atmosphere at Fresno, combined with rigorous requirements and professional expectations.
 This is a place where writers meet the friends and the literary community they will have for a lifetime.
 Soul Vang, a recent M.F.A. graduate in poetry, says about his experience here: “We were a family.
 The writing workshops were places we could open up and share ourselves without fear of unjust criticism, rejection, or pettiness.
 My poetry was born in this loving and creative environment.”

-We are proud to offer two two-year University Graduate Fellowships, which include in-state/out-of-state tuition waivers, a $10,800 student assistantship (10 hours per week for 18 weeks), a $9,200 living stipend, and first consideration for travel funding.
-We also award the Edward & Alberta Brown scholarships in Fiction, Creative Nonfiction, and Poetry, the Whitney Fisher Scholarship, the Benck Family Scholarship, the C.G.
+We award the Edward & Alberta Brown scholarships in Fiction, Creative Nonfiction, and Poetry, the Whitney Fisher Scholarship, the Benck Family Scholarship, the C.G.
 Hanzlicek Fellowship in poetry, and student writing awards to selected students.
-Two Andrés Montoya Memorial Scholarships are awarded every year to talented Chicano/ Chicana student writers, and a limited number of out-of- state tuition waivers are available to eligible students for their first year.
+Two Andrés Montoya Memorial Scholarships are awarded every year to talented Chicano/Chicana student writers, and a limited number of out-of-state tuition waivers are available to eligible students for their first year.
 Three writing conference fellowships to the Community of Writers at Squaw Valley are awarded along with select funding to national writing conferences.
 There are also two Student Assistant positions to help run our annual book prize for poetry, the Philip Levine Prize in Poetry.